Also see:

 The type and size of the compaction plant should be based on the volume or depth of engineered fill to be placed, the classification of the fill to be compacted, and the specification requirements.

-- rapid impact compaction (RIC), utilising a rammer
+- rapid impact compaction (RIC), using a rammer

-- high energy impact compaction (HEIC), utilising polygon or triangular rollers
+- high energy impact compaction (HEIC), using polygon or triangular rollers

-- dynamic compaction, utilising heavy drop weights dropped from a crane.
+- dynamic compaction, using heavy drop weights dropped from a crane.

 The effectiveness of surcharging should be demonstrated by monitoring or by trials.
 The requirements for monitoring and supervision are outlined in BS EN 1997-1 and BS 6031 and should be presented in the GDR.
 The surcharge load should be maintained until the achievement of the design requirements has been demonstrated.
 Refer to BRE FB 75 for further guidance.